UPSC CMS 2026 - Notification, Registration, Eligibility, Pattern

 UPSC CSE Cutoff 2025

 UPSC CMS eligibility defines the educational qualification, age limit, and nationality rules required for candidates.
+Aspirants must satisfy each rule before submitting the form.

 Educational Qualification

-Candidates may apply under two conditions:
+Candidates can apply to UPSC CMS under two conditions:

-• Completed MBBS degree
+Completed MBBS degree from a recognised medical college.

-Candidates who appear for the final MBBS exam must submit proof of passing before the final appointment stage.
+Appeared for final MBBS examination: Candidates who fulfil this condition must submit proof of passing before the final appointment stage.

 Age Limit